aregtech/areg-sdk-demo/README.md

 ## Introduction

-The **AREG SDK Demo Project** provides a practical example and template for creating new projects using the [AREG SDK](https://github.com/aregtech/areg-sdk/) or integrating it into existing projects.
+The **AREG SDK Demo Project** provides a practical example and template for developers to create new projects using the [AREG SDK](https://github.com/aregtech/areg-sdk/) or integrating it into existing projects.

-This demo showcases three primary ways to integrate the AREG SDK into your project:
+This demo showcases three primary ways for seamless integration of AREG SDK into your project:

-1. **Fetching source code**: Directly fetch AREG SDK source files and build them alongside your project using CMake.
+1. **Fetching source code using cmake**: Directly fetch AREG SDK source files and build them alongside your project using CMake.
-2. **Using prebuilt packages**: Integrate the AREG SDK as a package via CMake and vcpkg.
+2. **Using prebuilt vcpkg packages**: Integrate the AREG SDK as a package via CMake and vcpkg.
-3. **Using AREG SDK as a submodule**: Add AREG SDK as a Git submodule to your project.
+3. **Adding AREG SDK as a submodule**: Add AREG SDK as a Git submodule to your project to integrate with `MSBuild` and/or `cmake`.

 Each method is described in detail below.